-Nominating Committee Audit Committee Compensation Committee The Nominating Committee has the authority to determine proposals submitted to the general meeting of shareholders for the election and dismissal of directors.
+Γ Nominating Committee Audit Committee Compensation Committee The Nominating Committee has the authority to determine proposals submitted to the general meeting of shareholders for the election and dismissal of directors.
 The Nominating Committee consists of four directors, three of whom are independent directors.
 It also determines director candidates and holds preliminary hearings concerning the appointment and dismissal of executive officers, including the CEO.
-In fiscal 2019, the Nominating Committee held meetings on eight days.
-The Audit Committee has the authority to audit the execution of duties of directors and executive officers and to decide on proposals submitted to the general meeting of shareholders for the election and dismissal of accounting auditors.
-The Audit Committee consists of five directors, including four independent directors and one standing Audit Committee member.
-Hiroaki Yoshihara, the chairman of the Audit Committee, has been involved in accounting and other business practices at the KPMG Group for many years and possesses a considerable breadth of knowledge concerning finance and accounting.
-In fiscal 2019, the Audit Committee held meetings on 15 days.
-The Compensation Committee has the authority to determine remuneration policies for directors and executive officers and remuneration for individuals (including amounts of remuneration) based on these policies.
-Composed of four directors, including three independent directors, the committee strives to ensure objectivity, transparency, and fairness in the remuneration determination process.
-In addition, the Compensation Committee verifies and reviews details of the process used for determining remuneration for individuals, including assessments concerning basic remuneration amounts, evaluations of progress made toward individual targets, and performance appraisals that are tied to short-term incentive compensation.
-In fiscal 2019, the Compensation Committee held meetings on four days.
+In fiscal 2019, the Nominating Committee held meetings on eight days. ermine proposals submitted to the general ting of shareholders for the election and missal of directors.
+The Nominating mmittee consists of four directors, three of mare independent directors. also determines director candidates and 5s preliminary hearings concerning the pointment and dismissal of executive sers, including the CEO.
+In fiscal 2019, the minating Committee held meetings on eight s.
 Primary Activities In addition to deciding upon the contents of the proposal made concerning director appointments at the Annual General Meeting of Shareholders, the Nominating Committee reviewed and confirmed the executive officer system implemented in fiscal 2020.
 In addition, it promoted committee-related activities including discussions and individual interviews aimed at developing candidates for future management and leadership positions.
-Primary Activities The Audit Committee conducted activities that were focused on its priority matters for consideration, which included the enhancement of collaboration and the promotion of information through tripartite audits (involving the Audit Committee, internal audit sections, and accounting auditors), as well as the construction and operational evaluation of internal control systems based on perspectives concerning the adequacy of risk management and business execution.
-In addition, standing Audit Committee members established an understanding regarding timely and appropriate information through collaboration with Primary Activities The committee determined remuneration amounts for individual directors and executive officers in accordance with established policies while verifying and reviewing details of the processes applied when conducting performance appraisals tied to short-term incentive compensation for executive officers and evaluating progress made toward individual targets.
-In addition, the committee reviewed the executive compensation system while giving due consideration to compensation granted to managers at global companies and the goal of sharing value with shareholders.
-Furthermore, of the Senior Executive Committee and other committee members important internal conferences.
-Furthermore, they subsequently shared this information with other internal audit sections and attendance at meetings | the committee decided upon policies covering remuneration for directors and executive officers n fiscal 2020, including the implementation of a restricted stock unit (RSU) compensation system for non-Japanese officers.
+Primary Activities The Audit Committee conclucted activities that were focused on its priority matters for consideration, which included the enhancement of collaboration and the promotion of information through tripartite audits (involving the Audit Committee, internal audit sections, and accounting auditors), as well as the construction and operational evaluation of internal control systems based on perspectives concerning the adequacy of risk management and business execution.
+In addition, standing Audit Committee members established an understanding regarding timely and appropriate information through collaboration with internal audit sections and attendance at meetings of the Senior Executive Committee and other important internal conferences.
+Furthermore, they subsequently shared this information with other committee members.
+Primary Activities The committee determined remuneration amounts for individual directors and executive officers in accordance with established policies while verifying and reviewing details of the processes applied when conducting performance appraisals tido to short-term incentive compensation for executive officers and evaluating progress made toward individual targets.
+In addition, the committee reviewed the executive compensation system while giving due consideration to companies and the goal of sharing value with shareholders.
+Furthermore, the committee decided upon policies covering remuneration for directors and executive officers in fiscal 2020, including the implementation of a restricted stock unit (FSU) compensation system for non-Japanese officers.